 Multnomah County's CDBG Program serves a variety of racial and ethnic diversity in its programs.
 Multnomah County's subrecipient agencies for Housing Rehabilitation and Public Services record income and demographic information on all individuals who receive services provided with CDBG funds.
 Quarterly reports on income and demographic information are required for all subrecipient agencies.
-These quarterly reports by county staff and data is reviewed upon submission and during the yearly program monitoring process.
+These quarterly reports by county staff and data are reviewed upon submission and during the yearly program monitoring process.

-According to 2022 U.S. Census estimates, Multnomah County's racial/ethnic composition is 78.6% White, 8.2% Asian, 6% African American, 1.5% Native American, .7% Pacific Islander and 5% "Other" or Two or More Races.
+As of the 2020 census, the county's population was 815,428.
+According to the most recent U.S. Census estimates, Multnomah County's racial/ethnic composition is 78.6% White, 8.2% Asian, 6% African American, 1.5% Native American, .7% Pacific Islander and 5% "Other" or Two or More Races.
 Of this population, 12.7% identify as Hispanic or Latino.
 It is estimated Multnomah County is home to 795,083 residents.
 According to the most recent census data City of Troutdale has a population of 15,686 residents, Fairview has a population of 10,768 residents, City of Wood Village has a population of 4,775 residents, and Maywood Park has a population of 809 residents.

-The table above only includes CDBG funded activities in the 2022-23 Annual Action Plan that serve individuals in the race categories listed.
-Activities that serve households do not populate in the table and some ethnicities are not represented in the table, resulting in a smaller number served displaying.
-The CDBG-CV accomplishments and any accomplishments linked to a previous Annual Action Plan were also removed from this table so that it reflects 2022-23 CDBG funded projects only.
-A total of 116 individuals were assisted through public services with CDBG funds for 2022-23, of those individuals 32 identified as Hispanic.
+The table above only includes CDBG funded public service activities in the 2023-24 Annual Action Plan.
+Some race/ethnicities are not showing in the table though they were entered in IDIS, resulting in a smaller number served displaying.
+A total of 158 individuals were assisted through public services with CDBG funds for 2023-24, of those individuals 52 identified as Hispanic.

-Note: We were unable to add content for racial groups that were served, but whose racial demographic was not included on the above table.
+\Note: We were unable to add content for racial groups that were served, but whose racial demographic was not included on the above table.
 Although this information is captured in IDIS it does not report in the CAPER data.

-The above data table does not include individuals who identified as:
+The above data table with the representation of 96 individuals does not include individuals who identified as:

-Asian & White = 2
+Asian & White = 1